Bishkek to Karakol

 Where to go in Bishkek

 Go to the New Bus Station / Bishkek Avtovokzal.
+The main daytime service is commonly listed as route №501.
 Look for vehicles marked Каракол.
-You may also see route numbers in the 500s, including 501.
 The exact vehicle type can vary: sometimes it feels like a marshrutka, sometimes like a larger minibus or small bus.

 If possible, buy your ticket from the ticket office or terminal rather than negotiating randomly outside.
 If you have large luggage, ask whether it is included or if there is a small extra charge.